Does Data Augmentation Improve Generalization in NLP?: Experimental Design

-We consider a binary sequence classification task.
-We assume there exists some feature which directly determines the correct label, but which is non-trivial to extract given the raw input.
-(In NLI, ideally, such a feature is whether the semantic meaning of $h$ contains that of $p$).
-We refer to this feature as the \textbf{strong feature}.
-Additionally, we assume the input contains one or more \textbf{weak features} which are easy for the model to extract from the input.
-(This is analogous to lexical overlap between $p$ and $h$).
-In our set up, the correct label is $1$ if and only if the strong feature holds.\footnote{See Appendix \ref{app:noise} for results which assume varying levels of label noise.} However, the strong and weak features frequently co-occur in training and so a model which only represents the weak features will be able to make correct predictions much of the time.
-We can vary their co-occurence rate by adding \textbf{counterexamples} to the training data in which either the strong feature or the weak feature is present, but not both.
-This setup is shown in Figure \ref{fig:error-cases}.
+We use a binary sequence classification task.
+We assume there exists some \textbf{strong feature} which perfectly predicts the label (i.e., the label is $1$ \textit{iff} the strong feature holds), but which is non-trivial to extract given the raw input.
+Additionally, there exists a \textbf{weak feature} which is easy for the model to extract from the input and which frequently co-occurs with the strong feature in training.
+Thus, a model which only represents the weak feature can make correct predictions much of the time.
+We can vary the features' co-occurence by adding \textbf{counterexamples} to training in which either the strong or the weak feature is present, but not both (see Fig.\ \ref{fig:error-cases}).
+Intuitively, we intend the weak feature to be representative of features such as lexical priors (e.g., \textit{``not''} being indicative of contradiction in NLI) and the strong feature to be representative of syntactic and compositional semantic features.